mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.0.4 - 10-7-19 =
+* Fixed: an issue with applying extensions settings when adding a new site.
+* Fixed: issues with the Custom Post Types extension
+* Fixed: multiple PHP warnings
+* Fixed: problem with loading styles and scripts in Custom Post Types
+* Fixed: problem with sites selection
+* Added: new Quick Setup Wizard steps
+* Updated: multiple usability and cosmetic updates

 = 4.0.3 - 9-20-19 =
 * Fixed: broken Reconnect button in the Connection Status widget